OpenAcousticDevices/AudioMoth-Utils/README.md

 # AudioMoth-Utils #
 A Node.js library for performing various tasks involving AudioMoth and files created by the AudioMoth.
-The module is hosted on npm under the name 'audiomoth-utils'.
+The module is hosted on npm under the name 'audiomoth-utils' [here](https://www.npmjs.com/package/audiomoth-utils).

 ### Usage ###